-In order to be eligible for a 504 plan, a student must show that he has a condition that substantially limits one or more major life activities.
+In order to be eligible for a 504 plan, a student must have a condition that substantially limits one or more major life activities.
 Learning is one of those life activities.

 For a 504 plan, the student doesn’t need to have the full evaluation that’s required for an IEP, however.
-He only has to show that he has a disability that qualifies under Section 504.
+The student only needs to have a disability that qualifies under Section 504.
 So the evaluation might include:

-A review of his medical records and evaluation reports
+A review of medical records and evaluation reports

 Interview with the student, parent, and school personnel